braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/sending_test_push_notifications.md

 ![Test Message Delivery][16]

-As described above, target the users as you would for testing using either a testing filter or by targeting your own email address and finish creating the campaign.
+Target the users as you would for testing using either a testing filter or by targeting your own email address and finish creating the campaign.

 ![Test Message Targeting][17]